netarchivesuite/solrwayback/README.md

 * Run `docker-compose build` to build (or re-build) the container.
 * Run `docker-compose up` to run the SolrWayback container along with a Solr instance that contains some test data.

 After running `docker-compose up` you should see logs from three services (`solrwayback`, `solr` and `populate`).
-SolrWayback itself should be available at http://localhost:8080/solrwayback/
+SolrWayback itself should be available on port 18080, at http://localhost:18080/solrwayback/

 The Solr instance runs `ukwa/webarchive-discovery-solr`, which contains a suitable collection with the right schema.
 The Solr service itself should be available on port 18983, i.e. http://localhost:18983/solr/